wswoodruff/wswoodruff/README.md

 ### Heyo! 👋

-Hope you have a great day today!
+I hope you have a great day today

-Hope you have a great day tomorrow!
+And u know what suckaaa?
+I hope you have a great day tomorrow too.

 ### Zill
 - Checkout [Zill's Lab](https://wswoodruff.github.io/zills-lab-site) for my own personal Shader Fes Experiments